Manifest-Son/SMART-SHOP-PRODUCTS-API/README.md

 Get the dummy data.
 Having the products.sql file that gives database information in creating a table add an id column in the table using this command ```id SERIAL PRIMARY KEY,```
 Adding the values and checking whweter thay have been successful using the "SELECT * FROM pRODDUCTS; brings to success.
 You will need to modify the all products section.

+## SEARCHING FOR A PRODUCT
+creatng a search query

+## ADDING VALUE IN THE TABLE
+create a middleware in the index file

+## UPDATING VALUES IN THE TABLE

+## DELETING A VALUE IN THE TABLE